RickCogley/octopress-all/source/_posts/2009-06-21-one-coin-services-all-the-rage-in-japan.markdown

 published: true
 ---

 _Japan morning TV reported that "One Coin" (ワンコイン) services are all the rage these days in Japan, due to the down economy.
 What, you say?
-Whassat?
-Well you're in luck:_
+Whassat?_

 <!--more-->